MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/tutorial-step-up-authentication.md

 ## The solution

-Protect your organization by requiring Azure AD Conditional Access policies to be reassessed during sensitive session actions Cloud App Security's Conditional Access App Control.
+Protect your organization by requiring Azure AD Conditional Access policies to be reassessed during sensitive session actions the Defender for Cloud Apps Conditional Access App Control.

 ## Prerequisites